segmentstream-com/segmentstream-com.github.io/_docs/guides/facebook-ads-marketing-automation.md

 6. In **Conversion Event** field select the event you've defined inside the SegmentStream admin panel (it might take up to 24 hours for the event to appear after connecting SegmentStream to Facebook).
 7. Click **Create**.

-## Sharing custom conversions to your Ad Account
+## Sharing a custom conversion to your Ad Account

 1. Expand your newly created custom conversion and click **Share**.
 2. Select **Share with an Ad Account** and select your Ad account.